Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Fluid Model

 \section{The Fluid Model}

-The fluid model for the stochastic system $X^n$ under FQR-ART is described implicitly as the solution to an ODE.
+The fluid model approximating the stochastic system $X^n$ under FQR-ART is described as the solution to an ordinary differential equation (ODE), but that ODE depends on a stochastic averaging principle (AP).
 In this section we derive that ODE via a heuristic representation of the inhomogeneous CTMC in \eqref{Xn}.
+The reasoning in the justification of the fluid model approximation parallels the heuristic engineering discussion in \cite{PW11a}, to which we refer for more discussion.
+For mathematical support for that reasoning, see \cite{PW11b,PW13a}.